 Apache Jumping Spider

-The Apache Jumping Spider does not await their prey, choosing to pounce on their intended victims.
-These bug-eyed creatures can jump several feet and, in some cases, use their silk as a tether, swinging in an arc to propel them vertically not unlike a comic book superhero.
+The apache jumping spider does not await their prey, choosing to pounce on their intended victims.
+All jumping spiders have noticeably large front eyes, incredibly good eyesight, hunt during the day (unlike the majority of spiders, which are nocturnal).
 These guys would rather jump away from things as large as a human and are not known to be harmful.
 They can bite, but their venom is not dangerous to humans.

 Red Stripe Spider

 The red stripe spider prefers ants and other insects as prey.
 Using its back six legs to walk while raising its front pair to mimic the antennae of ants, gives it the appearance of an ant.
 This behavior masks their true intentions to their prey.
 This spider is considered harmless to humans, though.